About steven

 It’s hard work keeping you fit, perfectly coiffed and beautiful, and ready to face the day.
 Now is a good time to show appreciation for those efforts, especially when they help you get that special appointment when you really need it.
 In deciding whether to tip and how much, consider this:

-1. Hairdresser/manicurist – if you’re a frequent visitor, tip the cost of one visit.
+1. Hairdresser/manicurist – if you’re a frequent visitor, tip up to the cost of one visit.
 If you’re a less frequent customer, then $20.
 However, if you tip generously through the year, you do not need to give an extra tip at the end of the year.
 If multiple people work on your hair, divide the tip among them.
 And if any of them double as your therapist, add a bit more!

 2. Personal trainer – up to the cost of one visit.